garrandall/popular-music-data/tracks/last-time-that-i-checc-d-nipsey-hussle-yg.md

 Last time that I checked, I'm the streets' voice out west Legendary, self-made progress
-Last time that I checked, first, get the money, then respect Then the power, and the hoes come next (Uh-ohhh!)
+Last time that I checked, first, get the money, then respect Then the power, and the hoes come next (Uh-oh!)
 Last time that I checked